CHRIS BECKETT, POET & TRANSLATOR

 with rough hands

-and soap is he not a great trunk of water
+and soap is he not a slim trunk of water

 attracting thirsty looks on the track?